Today, I’m sharing how I make customized herbal honey throat sprays to treat my family’s sore and scratchy throats.

 DIY Herbal Honey Throat Spray Recipe

 - 2 tablespoons total of herbal tincture(s) or tea – see list below

 - 2 tablespoon raw honey (or vegetable glycerine)

 - 1 tablespoon warm water

 Spray into your mouth, directed towards your throat, as needed.
-When made with tinctures, this throat spray will last for months, stored in your refrigerator.
+When made with tinctures, this throat spray will last for several weeks, stored in your refrigerator.

 If you don’t want to use alcohol based tinctures, you can make this recipe with a strong herbal tea instead.
-Just be sure to keep the resulting spray in your refrigerator and be aware that the shelf life will be reduced to a mere number of days.
+Just be sure to keep the resulting spray in your refrigerator and be aware that the shelf life will be reduced to about 2 days.

 Be sure to research each herb before use to ensure that it’s not contraindicated for your personal health situation.
 A persistent or severe sore throat can be a symptom of serious illness and may need evaluation and/or treatment by a health care professional.